An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Air Products & Chemicals Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how APD stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Chemicals: Specialty industry.
+We show how APD stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Industrial Gas Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.